Dexerto/on-demand-revalidation/readme.txt

 == Changelog ==
+= 1.2.6 =
+- fix: tags array populated by paths filter from @cavemon
+- fix: paths array empty if `revalidate_paths` is not defined from @cavemon
+- fix: better error handling from @humet
 = 1.2.5 =
 - feat: prevent revalidate functions from running more than once within a single save_post request from @MuhammedAO = 1.2.4 =